 Judas Iscariot was appointed treasurer.
 He carried the bag.
 He paid all expenses and kept the books.
 He made budget estimates for Matthew from week to week and also made weekly reports to Andrew.
 Judas paid out funds on Andrew’s authorization.
 Judas was an only son of wealthy and unwise Jewish parents living in Jericho.

-Judas was 30 years of age and unmarried when he joined the apostles.
+Judas was 30 years of age and unmarried when he joined the Apostles.
 At a young age, he was pampered and petted; he was a spoiled child.
 Judas Iscariot was looking for employment in these regions when Jesus’ apostles found him and he was the only Judean among the twelve apostles.
-Judas was a good businessman, a great executive, a farseeing and able financier and a stickler for organization.
-Judas Iscariot was one of the best-educated men among the twelve
+Judas was a good businessman, a great executive, a farseeing and able financier, and a stickler for organization.
+Judas Iscariot was one of the best-educated men among the twelve.

 Mateus era filho de Alfeu e morava em Cafarnaum.
 Ele foicoletor de impostos.
 Acredita-se que uma das razões pelas quais Jesus escolheu Mateus é porque ele estudou as Escrituras e tinha um grande entendimento de seu significado.

 Matthew (Levi) was the fiscal agent of the apostolic corps.
-It was his duty to see that the budget was balanced, the treasury replenished.
+It was his duty to see that the budget was balanced, and the treasury replenished.
 If the funds for mutual support were not forthcoming, if donations sufficient to maintain the party were not received, Matthew was empowered to order the twelve back to their nets for a season.
 But this was never necessary after they began their public work; he always had sufficient funds in the treasurer’s hands to finance their activities.
 Levi was the seventh apostle and was chosen by Andrew.

-Matthew was 31 years old, married and had four children.
+Matthew was 31 years old, married, and had four children.
 He was a good businessman and a good social mixer gifted with the ability to make friends and to get along smoothly with a great variety of people.
 Matthew gave practically the whole of his modest fortune to the work of the Master and his apostles, but they never knew of this generosity.
 The apostles all died without knowing that Matthew was their benefactor.

 Apostle Matthias was a disciple of Jesus Christ but was not part of the original 12.
 He is the only disciple who wasn’t summoned or called into the ministry by Jesus.
 Instead, he was chosen by the other disciples to replace Judas Iscariot, who committed suicide by hanging himself after betraying Jesus.